 - 16. Under Belbin's team roles identified as being essential for a successful team, Simon shows the attributes of being

 - A. a completer finisher.

 - B. an implementer.

 - C. a resource investigator.

 - D. a specialist.

-- 17. Why does Simon's call response NOT meet the requirements of the SMART model?
+- 17. Why does Simon's objective regarding his call response times NOT meet the requirements of the SMART model?

 - A. It is not measurable.

 - B. It is not relevant.

 - C. It is not specific.

 - D. It is not time-bound.

 - 18. Simon's general demeanour most likely indicates that he has

 - A. an ability to share information and knowledge.

 - B. a hidden agenda.

 - C. poor communication skills.

 - D. a positive disposition.